Frequently Asked Questions

 /send-sms

 ).
-Ensure required fields are present, types are correct, and potentially check formats (e.g., E.164 for phone numbers).
+Ensure required fields are present, types are correct, and formats match (e.g., E.164 for phone numbers).
 Use libraries likeexpress-validator

 orjoi